St Joseph’s Catholic Primary School, Malmesbury

-At St Joseph’s Catholic School, we provide a broad and balanced curriculum and endeavor to enrich our children’s learning through a range of stimulating experiences.
-Our creative curriculum ensures full pupil entitlement to the National Curriculum.
-Children’s learning is enhanced through an enquiry-led model and frequent enrichment opportunities.
+At St Joseph’s Catholic School, we provide a broad, balanced, creative and ambitious curriculum, which ensures our children are prepared for the next stages of their education and lives.
+We endeavor to enrich our children’s learning through a range of stimulating experiences.
+Our curriculum provides our pupils with the essential core knowledge and skills as directed by the 2014 National Curriculum.
+We aim to provide a curriculum which is enriching and challenging, where children experience the opportunity to learn in a wide range of contexts.
 Hence, our pupil engagement is high and there is a real buzz and positive attitudes to learning when walking into classrooms!

 The focus on making learning relevant and meaningful incorporates practical experiences for all our children, using both the local environment and further afield.
-The class teachers alongside the Curriculum Leaders ensure there is clear progression of skills and opportunities for creativity, by planning from the National Curriculum Programmes of Study through the four stages of the Cornerstones Imaginative Learning Projects.
+The class teachers, alongside the Curriculum Leaders ensure there is clear progression of skills and opportunities for creativity, by planning from the National Curriculum Programmes of Study.
 Opportunities for depth of learning are planned by teachers and led by children’s prior knowledge through regular questioning and assessment.

-Children start each topic with an exciting, stimulating experience (Engage).
-This may be an educational visit, a visiting speaker or an immersion day where children discover and explore their new learning.
-Children are then challenged through a range of stimulating, exciting learning experiences to learn, develop, solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum (Develop).
-The third stage, Innovate, enables children to then apply their new skills and knowledge to another area of learning working independently, in small groups or as a class.
+Each topic begins with an exciting, stimulating experience.
+This may be an educational visit, a visiting speaker or an experience day where children discover and explore their new learning.
+Children are then challenged through a range of stimulating, exciting learning experiences to learn, develop, solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 We use our evaluations and assessments to continually update our curriculum maps, ensuring breadth and balance.
 Throughout the school year, we ensure that our children are kept up to date with current local and global news through special assemblies and whole school projects eg World War 1 centenary, World book day, Rainbow day.
 In addition to this we are constantly reflecting and demonstrating our values “walking in the footsteps of Jesus living and serving together” ensures that we promote children’s spiritual, moral, social and cultural development, enabling them to develop their own moral and ethical compass to guide what is right and what is wrong.